deepstne/website/pages/servers.md

 permalink: /servers
 ---

-Our goal is to provide our community with a place to express themselves using the latest tools available to Minecraft servers.
+To put it simply, our goal is to provide our community with a place to express themselves using the latest tools available to Minecraft servers.
 Everyone is able to claim a plot, start a survival community or use WorldEdit.
+Turning it up to 11, our server's members have access to private build worlds, enchanced WorldEdit permissions and priority for joining the server.
+Click [here](../) to learn about becoming a member of the server.

 ### Server address
 darkst.one